 Ecopath also allows for separation of functional groups into more than one life history stage, referred to as “stanzas.”
 In this case, the user defines the production to biomass ratio for all life stages, the von Bertalanffy growth rate parameter, and the consumption to biomass ratio and biomass for a single “leading” stanza that is best informed by data.
 Ecopath then fills in the remaining parameters by assuming a stable age distribution and a cubic relationship between length and biomass.

 Our mass-balance model is based on Barataria Bay (Fig. 1).
-Most parameters are based on de Mutsert et al. (2017) which described the estuarine waters around the Mississippi Delta and was, importantly, parameterized for a baseline prior to the Deepwater Horizon oil spill.
+Most parameters are based on De Mutsert et al. (2017) which described the estuarine waters around the Mississippi Delta and was, importantly, parameterized for a baseline prior to the Deepwater Horizon oil spill.
 However, a new assessment of resident dolphins in Barataria Bay has since been completed indicating dolphins are over an order of magnitude more abundant than originally thought (McDonald et al. 2017).
-In addition, we included several more predatory species in our model than de Mutsert et al. (2017): gars, stingrays, and diving birds (previous seabird densities were based only on pelicans) based on other nearby Ecopath models for survival of consumption rates and a mix of the other models and expert judgement for biomasses.
+In addition, we included several more predatory species in our model than De Mutsert et al. (2017): gars, stingrays, and diving birds (previous seabird densities were based only on pelicans) based on other nearby Ecopath models for survival of consumption rates and a mix of the other models and expert judgement for biomasses.

-Changes in the species groups above unbalanced the original de Mutsert et al. (2017) model because production of some prey fish species was insufficient to meet predator demand.
+Changes in the species groups above unbalanced the original De Mutsert et al. (2017) model because production of some prey fish species was insufficient to meet predator demand.
 This mismatch is likely due to predator biomasses being based on population assessments, which are close to a full census, while fish biomasses were based on fishery-independent surveys conducted by the Louisiana Department of Wildlife and Fisheries (LDWF) with much lower catchabilities.
-In order to balance the model, we increased biomasses of the leading stanza for the seatrout, sheepshead, pinfish, and menhaden functional groups from de Mutsert et al. (2017).
+In order to balance the model, we increased biomasses of the leading stanza for the seatrout, sheepshead, pinfish, and menhaden functional groups from De Mutsert et al. (2017).

 Direct impacts of fishing and predation

-We first quantified the fraction of total mortality for each of our five functional groups (both juvenile and adult stanzas for: PenaeidPenaeid shrimp; blue crabs; small sciaenidsred drum; and gulf menhaden) attributable to 1) fishing, and predation by 2) dolphins, 3) pelicans, and 4) diving birds (generally gulls, terns, and frigate birds).
+We first quantified the fraction of total mortality for each of our five functional groups (both juvenile and adult stanzas for: PenaeidPenaeidPenaeidpenaeid shrimp; blue crabs; small sciaenidsciaenids; sciaenids; red drum; and Gulf menhaden) attributable to: 1) fishing, and predation by 2) dolphins, 3) pelicans, and 4) diving birds (generally gulls, terns, and frigate birds).
 We chose these five key prey functional groups because research has shown that the abundance of these fish and invertebrate groups was relatively steady following the oil spill and they represent some of the most important functional groups in the system, both ecologically and socially (Fodrie et al. 2014; Ward et al. 2018; Martin et al. 2020).
 If fishing or predation is a key component of mortality for these groups, we would expect these fish and invertebrate populations to increase in abundance following the substantial declines in fishing effort and predator abundance that resulted from the DWH oil spill.
 If fishing or predation is a key component of mortality for these groups, the lack of observed population increases following the spill despite a reduction in these mortality sources is evidence that oil-induced mortality did occur, but was simply compensated for by temporary release for other mortality sources.